-Stocks try to add to biggest one day gain
+Stocks adding to biggest one day gain on stimulus hopes

 Stocks snapped a seven session losing streak on Monday

-U.S. equity futures bounced back and forth between gains and losses overnight, before turning higher following the biggest one day gain.
+U.S. equity futures are moving decisively higher following the biggest one day gain.

 Continue Reading Below